Authentic Leadership Is Created Out Of Paradox

 Before we explore briefly the question of the leadership paradox it is worth considering what we mean by the word "paradox".
 Dictionary definitions suggest the following:

 " A seemingly contradictory statement that may nonetheless be true…exhibiting inexplicable or contradictory aspects…an assertion that is essentially self-contradictory, though based on a valid deduction from acceptable premises…"

-In the context of leadership this means that business leaders need to clear sighted, independent minded, tough minded and yet in the current climate flexible and in possession of considerable self-awareness and emotional intelligence.
+So an example of this in the context of leadership is that business leaders need to clear sighted, independent minded, tough minded and yet flexible and in possession of considerable self-awareness and emotional intelligence.